bryanmylee/godot-multiplayer/project/multiplayer/README.md

 6. `t=12`: P1 receives `S3(t=10)` as `S3(t=12)`, P3 receives `S1(t=2)` as `S1(t=12)`
 7. `t=15`: P2 receives `S3(t=10)` as `S3(t=15)`, P3 receives `S2(t=5)` as `S2(t=15)`

 The fundamental difference of authoritative local sync versus input prediction with rollback is that network latency is accepted.
-This approach keeps the number of processing ticks per network tick constant, eliminates latency cascades, and ensures that only server-verified state is broadcasted to the network.
+This approach keeps the number of processing ticks per network tick proportional to each client's individual latency `k`, eliminates latency cascades, and ensures that only server-verified state is broadcasted to the network.

 ## Syncing local state on state drift